17 Amazing Things to do in Madeira

 Most hikes in Madeira lead you through dense jungles, past waterfalls, next to Levadas, up and down staircases and meandering around twisted branches.

-The hike is a fairly easy and flat 7-kilometre out-and-back trail with toilets and a bar/cafe close to Miradouro Ponta do Furado, the easternmost point you can access by foot.
+The hike is a fairly easy and flat 7-kilometre out-and-back trail with toilets and a bar/cafe close to Miradouro Ponta do Furado; the easternmost point you can access by foot.

 Our Top Tip: this is one of the most popular hikes in Madeira as it’s half an hour from Funchal.
 Either leave early or stay in Canical.